 Courts can deviate from guidelines.
 Child support can be increased if there is a change in circumstances justifying the increase like an increase in the payer’s income, an increase of cost-of-living, a decrease in the custodial parent’s income or an increase in the child’s needs.
 The amount can be reduced as well if justified by the circumstances.

 How is Child Support Paid?

-Child support is support typically paid from one parent to another.
-Which parent receives child support depends on the parties’ incomes and the custody schedule of their children.
-If one parent has primary custody of the parties’ children (overnight custody for more than 50% of the year), that parent will typically receive child support from the other parent; however, the paying parent will have a reduction in their obligation if he/she has custody of the children more than 40% of the overnights per year.
+Child support is typically paid from one parent to another.
+Payment is based on the party’s income and child custody schedule.
+If one parent has primary custody of the children (overnight custody for more than 50% of the year), that parent will typically receive support from the other parent.
+The paying parent will receive a reduction in their obligation, however, if he or she has custody of the children more than 40% of the overnights per year.
 If the parties have a 50/50 custody arrangement, typically the parent who earns more will be responsible.

-In Pennsylvania, the amount owed is determined pursuant to established Rules and Guidelines.
-The Guidelines consider each party’s income or earning capacity in order to calculate each parent’s share.
-In addition, the Rules require parents to share expenses such as health insurance for the children, child care necessary for the parties to work and some activity expenses (especially if the child has historically been involved in a particular activity).
-Furthermore, the Rules require an allocation of the children’s medical expenses between the parties in proportion to their incomes.
+In Pennsylvania, the amount owed is determined pursuant to established rules and guidelines.
+Guidelines consider each party’s income or earning capacity to calculate each parent’s share.
+In addition, the rules require parents to share expenses such as health insurance, child care, and some activity expenses (especially if the child has historically been involved in a particular activity).
+The rules also require an allocation of the children’s medical expenses between the parties in proportion to their incomes.

-Child support is always modifiable based on a change in circumstances including changes to the custody schedule and certain changes in the parties’ incomes.
-Child support pay terminates once a child turns 18 years of age and graduates from high school.
-Where a child has special needs or disability that impact the child’s ability to self-support, the Court may order child support to continue beyond the age of 18 and high school graduation.
+Child support can be modified based on a change in circumstances including changes to the child custody schedule and changes to the party’s incomes.
+Child support terminates once a child turns 18 and graduates from high school.
+Where a child has special needs or disability that impact the child’s ability to self-support, the court may order it to continue even after those conditions have been met.